 What Else Does Progesterone Control?

-Besides controlling ovulation and pregnancy in women, progesterone is involved in the, including cortisol, testosterone, and estrogen.
+Besides controlling ovulation and pregnancy in women, progesterone is involved in the cortisol, testosterone, and estrogen.
 All these must be in balance for good health.
 Progesterone imbalances can cause infertility, weight gain, low sex drive, and depressive symptoms.
-In men, progesterone influences sperm production and sexual behaviour.
+In men, progesterone influences sperm production and sexual behaviour., including

 Rule Out the Progesterone Factor

 Worry won’t help you.
 Facts will.
 Get your progesterone levels tested one way or the other if you are concerned.
 It can be done easily and at home.
-For Australian women, TestoChecker’s G1 and G2 Fertility Test Kits can be used to check the expected rise in Progesterone as well as other hormones relevant to fertility hormone health.
+For Australian women, TestoChecker’s G2 Fertility Hormone Test Kit can be used to check the expected rise in Progesterone as well as other hormones relevant to fertility hormone health.

 If your concerns relate to physical symptoms causing either physical or mental distress, consult your family doctor immediately.